atomizejs/atomizejs.github.com/getting_started.markdown

 the `Wrote ...` result to the `result` variable.
 This is why it's important to use the continuation-passing-style whenever you need to depend on the transaction having committed successfully.

+### Avoiding side effects

+Equally, it's important to avoid doing things within a transaction which have *side-effects*.
+For example, if you rewrote this code as:

+    function start () {
+        atomize.atomically(function () {
+            if (atomize.root.x === undefined) {
+                atomize.root.x = Date.toString();
+                console.log("Wrote " + atomize.root.x);
+            } else {
+                var result = atomize.root.x;
+                delete atomize.root.x;
+                console.log("Read " + result);
+            }
+        });
+    }

+then on the second client to visit the page, you'll probably see two lines output on the console: the first being `Wrote ...` and the second being `Read ...`.
+The reason is the same as before, but this time, because we're doing the `console.log` *within* the transaction function, it will be run every time the transaction is run.

+Whilst a transaction that fails to commit undoes all the modifications of objects managed by AtomizeJS (i.e. everything that has been reachable from `atomize.root`), it can't undo other actions.
+Thus modifications of the DOM and other operations that cause side-effects should only be done from the continuation to the transaction function.
+Thus it's best practise to return values from the transaction that allow the continuation to figure out what it should be doing.
+The continuation is only run once, and only run once the transaction has successfully committed.